- Bunions are caused by a bone abnormality in your big toe that makes it lean towards your other toes.

 Full recovery from a bunionectomy can take up to eight weeks.
 In most cases, you’ll be able to walk on your foot immediately following the procedure.

 An untreated bunion can cause irritation to the fluid-filled sac that cushions the joint, called the bursa.
 This causes the bursa to become inflamed and swollen, which causes pain and tenderness and may lead to limited movement of the other joints in the toe.
 This condition is called bursitis.

 - chronic toe or foot pain

-Contact your physician immediately if you experience these symptoms and also have diabetes or any signs of infection.
+Contact your doctor immediately if you experience these symptoms and also have diabetes or any signs of infection.

-Wearing shoes that fit properly is an effective way to prevent bunion development.
+Wearing shoes that fit properly is an effective way to stop bunions from forming.
 A properly fitting shoe should have plenty of room around your toes and should conform to the shape of your foot.